mstathers/stathers-net/_posts/2015-03-01-basic-iptables.md

 iptables -A INPUT -j REJECT --reject-with icmp-host-prohibited
 {% endhighlight %}

-PS, if you ask really nicely, I'll tell you about my rwhois easteregg.
+PS, if you ask really nicely, I'll tell you about my rwhois easter-egg.